 If you have started a monthly payment IVA it is likely to last 5-6 years.
-However it is possible to settle the Arrangement early.
-You can do this by offering a cash lump sum in place of the ongoing payments.
+However it is possible to settle the Arrangement early by offering a cash lump sum in place of the ongoing payments.

 If you are a home owner you could raise a lump sum by releasing equity from your property.
 Adverse lenders are often prepared to lend to you for this purpose.
 Your IP should also agree if the offer is reasonable.

 Of course you must have equity in your property.
 If you are in the first 2 years of your IVA you will only be able to borrow more if your current equity is greater than 25% of the value of the property.
 Over 2 years in this falls to 15%.

 The terms of your IVA will normally state that you will always have to attempt to release equity from your property in the 5th year of the Arrangement.